signalfx/serial-liar/README.md

-# Fake serial number generators
+# Fake number generators
-A javascript library to generate infinite streams of fake serial data.
+A javascript library to generate infinite streams of numbers.

 ## Install
 Three options: